 Right now I am on a tear to visit new places in town, from coffee shops to craft cocktail bars to cafes.
 We’ve had pizza, Thai, Peruvian, tapas and sushi, and a couple weeks ago we went to our first new-to-us coffee shop in a while.

-Instead, we made coffee at home.
+These days, we made coffee at home.
 Two cups each, every morning.
 At least.
 Sometimes, I need an extra kick of caffeine and I whip up a quick latte or iced coffee.
 It’s so nice to be able to enjoy my favorite drinks without having to leave the house!

-This Cinnamon Dolce Latte is just like the one at my favorite coffee shops, but it’s so easy to make with a homemade cinnamon dolce syrup.
-It uses cinnamon sticks and real vanilla beans, so the flavor is super fresh and omnipresent, not washed out by strong espresso flavor.
+This Cinnamon Dolce Latte is just like the one at everyone’s favorite coffee shop, Starbucks, but it’s so easy (and cheap) to make with a homemade cinnamon dolce syrup.
+It’s infused with cinnamon sticks and real vanilla beans *, so the flavor is super fresh and omnipresent, not washed out by strong espresso flavor.

 Why you’ll love this recipe